 In a memo sent to Merrill Wealth employees on Wednesday, Sieg said he is restructuring the business’s regional structure from 10 to six divisions to deal with brokers’ most common concern—their lack of time to develop business.

 “[Y]our most common concern is capacity – or, more accurately, the loss of it.
 How can we free up time and energy better spent on client acquisition or in the quality service of clients,” Sieg wrote.
 “The [smaller group of] division executives will serve, in effect, as an extension of my role as head of the business and we’ll work together to empower our client-facing teams.
 Our shared objective is to make the organization feel like a smaller, more tightly integrated firm.”

 As part of the change, two divisional heads are leaving the firm and four others will be reassigned.
 Sieg elevated two so-called market executives — Lindsay DeNardo Hans and Vince Fertitta—to run the Mid-Atlantic and Texas Mountain South regions, respectively.
-Unlike most of the Merrill veterans shifting under the new structure, DeNardo Hans did not move to the firm until September 2014 to manage Philadelphia-area branches, having spent almost 14 years previously with UBS Financial Markets in Los Angeles, according to her BrokerCheck profile.
+Unlike most of the Merrill veterans shifting under the new structure, DeNardo Hans did not move to Merrill until September 2014 to manage Philadelphia-area branches.
+She had previously worked for almost 14 years at UBS Financial Markets in Los Angeles, according to her BrokerCheck profile.

 James Dickson, head of the now-shuttered Greater Midwest division who was put on leave of absence last month, is leaving “to pursue other opportunities,” according to the memo.
 Linda Houston, a 32-year Merrill veteran who most recently ran its now-closed New England division, is retiring, it said.